planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 >- **Failure:** still hit by attack.
 >- **Twists:** *Strain, lose next Action, lose Cover, etc.*

 The Score of a successful Attack will be higher than the target’s POISE.
 This makes Dodge a desperate and unlikely act.

-However, one can Dodge a failed Attack as well!
-This ***Misdirects*** their flailing foe into striking something else – another enemy, a bridge support, etc. A Misdirected Attack inflicts damage equal to the original Attack bonus plus any Edge spent from the Dodge, soaked by the target’s Frame.
+- **Misdirect** tricks their flailing foe into striking something else – another enemy, a bridge support, etc. A Misdirected Attack inflicts damage equal to the original raw Attack bonus plus any spent Edge from the Dodge, soaked by the target’s FRAME.

 ### Know